 When you eat ample amounts of good carbohydrates, your body breaks them down into glucose, or blood sugar, which becomes the fuel that keeps your body going—and what keeps you alive.
-This is quite a big difference from the Keto Diet, where your body is having to resort to burning fat as an energy source, when it so desperately requires glucose to function.
+This is quite a big difference from the Keto Diet, where your body is having to resort to burning fat as an energy source when it so desperately requires glucose to function.

 When your glucose levels rise, your pancreas spits out a hormone called insulin.
 Insulin moves the glucose out of your bloodstream and into your cells where it is (correctly) used for energy.
 This is the process that keeps your blood sugar stable.

-Additionally, the Keto Diet causes a fatty liver, according to research.
-High blood fat from a high fat diet such as the Keto diet, can put a major strain on your liver, pancreas, and adrenals, which work together to manage blood sugar levels.
-When you eat a diet so high in fat, your liver has to bare the burden of processing the fat.
+Additionally, the Keto Diet causes fatty liver, according to research.
+High blood fat from a high-fat diet such as the Keto diet, can put a major strain on your liver, pancreas, and adrenals, which work together to manage blood sugar levels.
+When you eat a diet so high in fat, your liver has to bear the burden of processing the fat.
 What is more, high-fat diets make the liver sluggish and ultimately unable to store and release glucose, according to a Yale study.
 This condition is commonly known as called non-alcoholic fatty liver.
 What is more, the excess fat also burdens your pancreas because it needs to release enzymes to aid fat digestion.

-That being said, on a high fat diet, some of your cells may stop responding to insulin –insulin resistance – and your blood sugar levels will remain elevated, putting you at risk for type 2 diabetes.
+That being said, on a high-fat diet, some of your cells may stop responding to insulin –insulin resistance – and your blood sugar levels will remain elevated, putting you at risk for type 2 diabetes.

 Alternative Fact #2: Use full-fat dairy items only.

 Here’s Why That’s Not True: The Keto diet claims to include only so-called healthy fats, but then instructs that dairy is fine to eat.
-This is dangerous nutrition advice, since nothing can take down a healthy liver faster than dairy.
+This is dangerous nutrition advice since nothing can take down a healthy liver faster than dairy.
 This is because dairy is the worst kind of fat for the human body, especially in liberal amounts.